No-Bake Chocolate Peanut Butter Bars

 - Coarse salt , for topping (optional)

 - In the bowl of an electric mixer or in a large bowl with a hand-held mixer, beat together the butter and peanut butter until smooth.
-Add the powdered sugar and beat on high until light and fluffy, about 3 minutes.
-Add the graham crackers and mix to combine.
+Add the powdered sugar and beat on high until light and fluffy, about 2 minutes.

 - Chill in the fridge for 1-2 hours until set.
 Slice and serve.
 For best results, store in the fridge.